-I'm a molecular biologist, and a researcher at Embrapa.
+I'm a visiting scholar at the University of Illinois at Urbana-Champaign, and a research scientist at Embrapa.
 This is the Brazilian governmental company dedicated to agricultural research.

-I try to apply genomics to improve the use of plant genetic resources by breeding programs.
+I apply genomics to improve the use of plant genetic resources by breeding programs.

-I got my PhD on Molecular Biology at Universidade de Brasília (UnB) in 2008, working on approaches to improve drought tolerance in rice using genetics and genomics.
+I got my PhD in Molecular Biology at Universidade de Brasília (UnB) in 2008, learning about drought tolerance in rice using genetics and genomics.
 Most of the projects I've been involved with are related to the characterization of plant genetic resources and their use in breeding programs, with the aid of molecular tools.

-Photography is also a hobby, and I post my photos on Flickr.
-Words are posted on Twitter, and I try to network on LinkedIn, and ResearchGate.
-You can also find me on Facebook.
+On my spare time, music and photography are my hobbies.
+I post my photos on Flickr.
+Words are sometimes posted on Twitter, and I try to network on LinkedIn, and ResearchGate.